Everything You Need to Know About China Plus One

 Market Access

 Choosing your “Plus One” destinations allows your company to tap into different markets, which you can strategically use to your company’s advantage.
-If you’re looking to better understand consumer behavior, trends, and demands in certain parts of the world, you can diversify your manufacturing or supply chain operations to those areas to learn about your target audience more directly.
+If you’re looking to better understand consumer behavior, trends, and demands in certain parts of the world, diversifying your manufacturing or supply chain operations to those areas can help you learn more about your target consumers.

-Rising labor costs in China is one of the main reasons China Plus One emerged.
-While China was initially known for its cost-effective labor and production, they aren’t the only country in the world that offers this advantage anymore.
-Adopting China Plus One allows your company to explore competitive labor costs, favorable exchange rates, and tax incentives in different countries to achieve cost savings.
+Rising labor costs in China is another major reason for the emergence of China Plus One.
+While China was initially known for its cheap labor and highly efficient production, they aren’t the only country in the world that offers this advantage anymore.
+Adopting China Plus One allows your company to explore other competitive labor markets—including South Asian countries like Malaysia, Vietnam, Thailand, and Indonesia—as well as the favorable exchange rates and tax incentives those nations may be able to offer foreign investors.

 Certain regions and countries are known for their expertise in specific industries and technologies.
 By expanding your manufacturing to these countries, your company can gain access to new technologies that may not be readily available elsewhere, giving it a competitive edge.
-Additionally, you can tap into specialized labor markets in these areas, filled with people who have expertise in these fields.
+Additionally, you can tap into specialized labor markets in these areas, populated by individuals with unique technological expertise that could help advance your company over the longer term.

 Upfront Costs